fpgadeveloper/ethernetfmc/docs/source/programming_guide.rst

 As described in `RGMII Interface Timing Considerations <http://ethernetfmc.com/rgmii-interface-timing-considerations/>`_, the RGMII
 RX and TX clock skews must be appropriately configured in the PHY for proper operation of the Ethernet FMC.
-By default, both the RX and TX clock skews are enabled in the PHY, however for most applications, the TX clock skew must be disabled.
+By default, both the RX and TX clock skews are enabled in the PHY, however when using the `AXI Ethernet Subsystem IP`_, the TX clock skew must be disabled.
 The following pseudocode illustrates how to disable the TX clock skew, while leaving the RX clock skew enabled:

 #.
 Set :ref:`Any page, Register 22` to 2